Isac-E-Perez/K-means-Cluster-Analysis/README.md

 K-mean clustering is the most commonly used unsupervised machine learning algorithm for partitioning a given data set into a set of *k* groups (i.e. *k* clusters), where *k* represents the number of groups pre-specified by the analyst.
 It classifies objects in multiple groups (i.e. clusters), such that objects within the same cluster are as similar as possible (i.e. high instra-class similarity), whereas objects from different clusters are as dissimilar as possible (i.e. low inter-class similarity).
 In k-means clustering, each cluster is represented by its center (i.e. centroid) which corresponds to the mean of points assigned to the cluster.

-The basic idea to k-means clustering consists of defining clusters os that the total intra-cluster variation (known as total within-cluster variation) is minimized.
+The basic idea to k-means clustering consists of defining clusters so that the total intra-cluster variation (known as total within-cluster variation) is minimized.

 **Determining Optimal Clusters**